Jillian Lauren: Early life and education

-Writing
+Writing career

 Jillian Lauren is the author of the New York Times bestselling memoir books Everything You Ever Wanted, released May 2015, Some Girls: My Life in a Harem, released in 2010, and the 2011 novel Pretty, all published by Plume/Penguin.
 Some Girls chronicles her time spent in the harem of the Prince of Brunei.

 Lauren's true crime book Behold the Monster: Facing America’s Most Prolific Serial Killer was published by Sourcebooks in 2023.
 The book is based on the author's extensive interviews with serial killer Samuel Little.
 Her work attempting to seek justice for Little's victims and match cold cases to him is chronicled in the 2021 five-part documentary series, Confronting a Serial Killer.

 Lauren has been a public storyteller in association with The Moth.
 She did a TEDx Talk about adoption and identity at Chapman University in 2014.
 From 2012 to 2017, Lauren wrote blog posts at The Huffington Post.

 Personal life

-Lauren is married to musician Scott Shriner, bass player of the band Weezer.
-They live in Los Angeles with two adopted sons.
+Lauren was married to musician Scott Shriner, bass player of the band Weezer.
+They lived in Los Angeles with two adopted sons.
 Their first son is a boy from Ethiopia who was adopted on January 23, 2009.
+Lauren filed for divorce from Shriner on December 2, 2025, citing irreconcilable differences as the reason.